0xWOLAND/chiquito-vm/README.md

 ## Usage

-Write Chiquito programs using these instructions to define variables, perform computations, and generate proofs of correctness.
+Write assembly programs using these instructions to define variables, perform computations, and generate proofs of correctness.
 For example:

 ```asm
 set 0x0 10